 Humanitarian assistance is increasingly embedded in, and expected to serve, a longer-term development logic.
 This workstream will seek to identify solutions that foster resilience of populations to shocks and reduce aid dependency, as well as help design humanitarian programmes with an eye to improving long-term socioeconomic and psychological effects.

-For information on how to support and contribute to the humanitarian research effort, please contact Cillian Nolan, Director of Policy, at [email protected].
+For information on how to support and/or contribute to the humanitarian research effort, please contact Theresa Stienen, Policy Manager, at [email protected].